Lake Los Angeles, California: Public services

 The Los Angeles County Sheriff's Department (LASD) operates the Lancaster Station in Lancaster, serving Lake Los Angeles.

 The Los Angeles County Department of Health Services operates the Antelope Valley Health Center in Lancaster, serving Lake Los Angeles.

+Education

+Most of it is in the Wilsona Elementary School District while a portion is in the Keppel Union Elementary School District.
+All of it is in the Antelope Valley Union Joint High School District.